 Medical Alert Registry

-In the past when prolonged and severe weather conditions have impacted our state, our generation and transmission (G&T) partner cooperatives -- AECI and Central -- requested help from all of its member distribution cooperatives to ask their own members to reduce energy usage.
-That kind of collaborative effort is what prevented CREC from having to implement rolling blackouts – and it is the first step we would take again in extreme weather conditions.
+In the past when prolonged and severe weather conditions have impacted our state, AECI and Central requested help from all of its member distribution cooperatives to ask their members to reduce energy usage.
+That kind of collaborative effort is what prevented the implementation of rolling blackouts – and it is the first step we would take again in extreme weather conditions.

-It’s also important to understand that as a distribution cooperative, CREC is just one part of the three-tier cooperative model.
+As a distribution cooperative, CREC is just one part of the three-tier cooperative model.
 We rely on our G&T partners to create and transfer power to CREC which we then distribute to members.
 If their systems are threatened, our system’s strength becomes irrelevant.
 If they go down, we go down – it is out of CREC’s control.
 This is also true if the interconnections of RTOs (regional transmission organizations) are put at risk or fail due to weather.
 RTOs are responsible for the very complex work of balancing supply and demand for energy on the transmission grid in real-time.
 RTOs also have the authority to mandate rolling blackouts in dire situations for all of the connected energy providers.

 Preparing for outages